cssninjaStudio/vuero/documentation/control/v-control-validation-vee-zod-documentation.md

     interests: z
       .string()
       .array()
-      .min(2, 'You must select at least 2 terms of service') .max(3, 'You can select up to 3 terms of service'),
+      .min(2, 'You must select at least 2 center of interest') .max(3, 'You can select up to 3 center of interest'),
+    allergens: z.string().array().max(4, 'You can select up to 4 allergen'),
     feedback: z
       .array(
         z.object({